 Canadians who purchased US vacation property in the past few years may find that now is the ideal time to sell, considering the interplay between rising US real estate prices and the recent devaluation of the Canadian dollar (CDN) relative to the US dollar (USD).
-It is also possible that Canadian capital gains inclusion and/or tax rates could rise over the next few years, therefore a gain today could be taxed at a lower rate than it would be one, two or three years from now.
-Before you sell your US vacation property however, consider the following factors:
+It is also possible that Canadian capital gains inclusion and/or tax rates could rise over the next few years.
+A gain today could be taxed at a lower rate than it would be one, two or three years from now.
+Before you sell your US vacation property, however, consider the following factors:

 DECLINE OF THE CANADIAN DOLLAR